-Dr. Bockting is an internationally known expert in the assessment and treatment of gender dysphoria as well as in general mental health and psychosocial adjustment of transsexual, transgender, and gender nonconforming children, adolescents, adults, and their families.
-He is widely published and is the Editor-in-Chief of the International Journal of Transgenderism.
-Dr. Bockting is past president of the World Professional Association for Transgender Health and a past president and Fellow of the Society for the Scientific Study of Sexuality.
-In 2010-2011, Dr. Bockting served on the Institute of Medicine Committee of the National Academies whose work culminated in the IOM Report on the Health of Lesbian, Gay, Bisexual, and Transgender People: Building a Foundation for Better Understanding.
-Dr. Bockting's work at CUMC focuses on combining research, clinical practice, education, and public policy to promote LGBT health locally, regionally, nationally, and internationally.
+Dr. Bockting is an internationally known expert in gender-affirming healthcare as well as in the mental health and psychosocial adjustment of transgender, gender non-binary and gender-diverse children, adolescents, adults, and their families.
+He is the Editor of six volumes on gender and sexual health, and has published more than one-hundred articles in peer-reviewed journals.
+Dr Bockting is a past president of the World Professional Association for Transgender Health, and a past president and Fellow of the Society for the Scientific Study of Sexuality.
+In 2010-11, Dr Bockting served on the Institute of Medicine Committee of the National Academies whose work culminated in the IOM Report on the Health of Lesbian, Gay, Bisexual, and Transgender People: Building a Foundation for Better Understanding.
+Dr Bockting's work at CUIMC focuses on combining research, clinical practice, education and training, and innovative policy development to promote the health of LGBTQI+ individuals and their communities.

 Areas of Expertise / Conditions Treated

 - Gay/Lesbian Counseling

 - Identity Disorders

 - LGBT Mental Health

 - Sexual Development